estefanotuyama/f1api/README.md

 ### 6\. 🧪 Run the API Server

-Start the development server with:
+From the root directory, start the development server with:

 ```bash
 uvicorn backend.main:app --reload